Make a difference.

 Want to save lives?

 By being trained in the use of Naloxone (Narcan) and carrying some with you everywhere, any citizen can become equipped to save lives.
-Through the Strategic Opioid Response Grant, our sister organization the Hub can provide community members with free Narcan kits and training on the opioid epidemic, prevention of opioid misuse, and how to reverse an overdose.
-To schedule a training, you can contact them below.
+Through the Strategic Opioid Response Grant, our RBHAO partners can provide community members with free Narcan kits and training on the opioid epidemic, prevention of opioid misuse, and how to reverse an overdose.
+Learn how to schedule a Narcan training below.